gilesbowkett/flexverb/readme.md

-In Latin and Ancient Greek, the freedom to structure sentences any way you like, coupled with very explicit grammar, makes it really easy to surface implicit lists, grids, and hierarchies.
+In Latin and Ancient Greek, the freedom to structure sentences any way you like, coupled with very explicit grammar, makes it really easy to surface implicit lists, grids, and hierarchies (also known as trees).
 I believe this simple, toy example of a programming language makes those same things easy by having those same characteristics.

 ## Syntax Highlighting